mirko-felice/gradle-plugin-testkit-core/README.md

 The core function `runTests()` provides three parameters to give the user the capability to configure the feature.

-- **testFolderName**: parameter describing the particular name of the folder containing the _yaml_ file.
+- **projectName**: parameter describing the name of the project used to search for plugin classpath.

-  It has to be a subfolder of _src/test/resources_.\
+- **testFolderName**: parameter describing the name of the folder containing the _yaml_ file.
-  Default to `""`: that means that the _src/test/resources_ path will be used.
+  Default to `currentDirectory/src/main/resources/`.

 - **checkerType**: parameter describing the _CheckerType_ to use.\
   Default to `CheckerType.KOTLIN`.